Nick Grimshaw

-Nicholas Peter Andrew Grimshaw (born 14 August 1984), nicknamed "Grimmy", is an English broadcaster and author.
-He became known for having hosted a variety of shows on BBC Radio 1.
-He is also known as a television presenter for his Channel 4 roles in T4 and The Album Chart Show.
-In 2015, he was a judge on the twelfth series of The X Factor.
-He currently presents BBC Radio 6 Music's flagship breakfast show.
+Nicholas Peter Andrew Grimshaw (born 14 August 1984), nicknamed Grimmy, is an English radio DJ, television presenter and writer.
+He hosted a variety of shows on BBC Radio 1 from 2007 to 2021, including BBC Switch and the breakfast show.
+Since 2024, he has presented BBC Radio 6 Music's flagship breakfast show.

+On television, Grimshaw was a presenter on Channel 4's teenage block T4 and The Album Chart Show.
+In 2015, he was a judge on the 12th series of The X Factor.
+As a podcaster, Grimshaw co-hosts Dish with Angela Hartnett and Sidetracked with Annie Mac.

 Early life and education

 Grimshaw was born at St Mary's Hospital in Manchester and grew up in Royton.
+His father Peter was born in 1941 (d.2016) and worked in Sales & Marketing, his mother is Eileen and often accompanies Nick to Celebrity parties.
 He has an older brother and sister.
-He was educated at Our Lady's Roman Catholic High School, a state voluntary aided school, followed by the University of Liverpool between 2002 and 2005, studying Communication and Media Studies.
+He was educated at Our Lady's Roman Catholic High School, failing and having to resit his Maths GCSE exam, followed by the University of Liverpool between 2002 and 2005, studying Communication and Media Studies.
 He failed his final year, graduating with a DipHE rather than a bachelor's degree.
 During his studies at the University of Liverpool, Grimshaw was also a member of the University's student radio station, ICON Radio (now Liverpool Guild Student Media).
+Following University, he moved to Camden, London, where he handed out advertising fliers and was an early friend of Amy Winehouse.